sjsu-library/unionist/_items/unionist--text-0331.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: On a trial for assault and battery in the city of New-York, the jury gave in a<br>sealed verdict.
-Before it was opened the parties agreed to discontinue, the<br>defendant paying fifty dollars to a charitable institution, and all costs.
-  After<br>the discontinuance was regularly entered the seal was broken and the verdict<br>found to be for <em>twelve hundred and fifty dollars</em> damages.<br>
+transcription: 'On a trial for assault and battery in the city of New-York, the jury gave in a sealed verdict.
+Before it was opened the parties agreed to discontinue, the defendant paying fifty dollars to a charitable institution, and all costs.
+After the discontinuance was regularly entered the seal was broken and the verdict found to be for <em>twelve hundred and fifty dollars</em> damages. '
 scholarlyNotes:
 commentary: Oops!
 I should have chosen door "B"...
 relatedPeople: